-The coming of Dr. and Mrs. Palmer among us has been much blessed.
-Their visit has been a time of rejoicing from the hands of the Lord to his servants, and of contusion to the Prince of darkness.
+The coming of Dr and Mr Palmer among us has been much blessed.
+Their visit has been a time of rejoicing from the hands of the Lord to his servants, and of confusion to the Prince of darkness.

 The meetings were kept on till eleven o'clock sometimes.
-All denominations participated, and will reap the fruits thereof.
-To God be all the thanks, who alone bath given no prosperity, and may his rich blessings still be granted to us and the whole world.
+All denominations participated and will reap the fruits thereof.
+To God be all the thanks, who alone hath given no prosperity, and may his rich blessings still be granted to us and the whole world.
 Yours in Christ, A. F.

 From the 'Revival Newspaper', Volume IV, page 31.

 I am almost certain this is the chapel.